 Long fiber injection is a process in which polyurethane resin and chopped fiberglass are poured into an open mold.
-Low compression is then used to create complex parts in a variety of sizes.
+Low compression pressure is then used to create complex parts in a variety of sizes.

 LFI takes a two-step process and makes it one-step.
-A fiberglass chopper works in tandem with sprayer dispensing polyurethane resin, creating a resin-fiber slurry that is injected directly into the open mold.
+A fiberglass chopper works in tandem with a sprayer dispensing polyurethane resin, creating a resin-fiber slurry that is injected directly into the open mold.
 This makes LFI significantly faster than the two-step processes of traditional compression molding and structural reaction injection molding (SRIM).
 Every part made with LFI saves time for you and your business.